developersCradle/springboot-microservices/README.md

 - All **API:s** are implementing **resilience** with **retrying pattern**.
     - Retry only **5xx** errors.

+- Country letter representation "**two letters**" [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) will be used, since it was in specifications.

+# Not sure things ⚠️👀?

+- I am not sure that, am i  utilizing the  **.subscribe** rightly.
+Like in this example, i don't have any of such in code directly `.subscribe(this::someFunction, this::someFunctionIfErrorHappened);`.
+My service is simple passing data to front end by means of **Project Reactor**.
+Well, yes if there would be db attached, then this would be suitable approach, but i didn't come any use for such case.

+- Other thing is the **Subscriptions** itself, i should make SSE end point to back end and Angular app would listen this stream for new countries?
+Now its just service for REST api call in world of **Project Reactor**.

 # How to run!

 Get the repository.